 One key aspect of connecting with learners of the modern digital age concerns what to do about homework.
 While the debate about its significance rages on in education circles across the globe, we seem to agree (for the time being, at least) that it is still necessary.
-That said, many teachers are scrambling to find homework alternatives that not only measure understanding and reinforce learning, but provide the type of appealing challenge and engagement our learners expect in school.

 A while back we did a piece on Kathleen Cushman's outstanding book Fires in the Mind.
 Specifically, Cushman details how to make homework a more meaningful and ultimately beneficial endeavour for our learners.
 Having interviewed many students on the subject, she revealed that there are 6 characteristics that our learners believe make up the ideal homework assignment:

 - Purpose—It should have a goal, and not just be busywork.

 - Differentiation—Everyone is at a different level and assigning the same thing to everyone is not helpful.